Siddu7077/Profile/README.md

-<h5 align="center">"A web developer passionate about crafting dynamic and user-friendly web applications."</h5>
+<h5>"A web developer passionate about crafting dynamic and user-friendly web applications."</h5>

 ## 🚀 About Me